10 ways to evaluate accounting firm performance

 9. Is your staff productive – or just busy?

 Are you making the most effective use of your most valuable resource – your staff?
-You probably don’t bill by the hour anymore, but it’s still worth measuring staff utilisation to health-check your business.
+You probably don’t bill by the hour anymore, but it’s still worth measuring staff utilization to health-check your business.
 It’ll show how your people are using time and will reveal if effort is being wasted on unproductive tasks.
 Who knows – a simple change in process could save hours of time and boost firm performance.

 10. Where’s the profit coming from?